 - Since only one bit of information is needed to turn the LED on or off, each LED will only accept a single bit of data.

 - The LED will be immediately updated upon receipt of data, instead of latching only during “reset”.

 - We don’t implement signal retiming of the dataoutput.
 The data input will be buffered and directly forwarded to the ouput.
 This will lead to degradation of the signal timing after a while, but it is sufficient to control a few LEDs in cascade.

 The protocol is shown above.
 “LED Off” is encoded as a short pulse, “LED On” as a long pulse.
 After the first LED has accepted the data from the first pulse, any subsequent pulses will be forwarded to the next device and so on.
 This allows programming a chain of TransistorPixels with a train of pulses.
 If 20µs has passed without any pulse, all devices will reset and are ready to accept new data.

 Top Level Architecture

-There are many way to implement the desired functionality.
-A straightforward, but more complex, way would be to used a clocked logic design.
-But of course this is also a challenge in minimalism and since we are using discrete transistors we can utilize all kinds of analog circuit tricks.
-Hence this is implemented using clockless logic with timing elements.
-In hindsight the choices in this design may seem obvious, but quite some thought went into this.
+There are many ways to implement the desired functionality.
+A straightforward but complex way would be to used a clocked logic design.
+But, of course this is also a challenge in minimalism.
+Since we are using discrete transistors, we can utilize all kinds of analog circuit tricks.
+I chose to go with using clockless logic with asynchronous timing elements.
+The choices in this design may seem obvious in hindsight, but quite some thought went into this.